openwisp/openwisp-config/README.rst

 For a list of the latest built images, take a look at `downloads.openwisp.org
 <http://downloads.openwisp.org/openwisp-config/>`_.

-If the SoC or OpenWRT version you are using is not available, you have to compile the package, (see `Compiling openwisp-config`_).
+If the SoC or OpenWRT (or LEDE) version you are using is not available, you have to compile the package, (see `Compiling openwisp-config`_).

 Once installed *openwisp-config* needs to be configured (see `Configuration options <#configuration-options>`_)